foxglove/mcap/docs/motivation/evaluation-of-robotics-data-recording-file-formats.md

 ### Read-Optimized

 There are many kinds of read-optimization, and often there is a direct tradeoff between read-optimization and write optimization.
 A recording format should be optimized for write throughput first and foremost.
-However, the generated files should be readable without loading the entire file into memory, parseable in different environments (desktop, server, web), and support efficient random access and range requests if possible.
+However, the generated files should be readable without loading the entire file into memory, parsable in different environments (desktop, server, web), and support efficient random access and range requests if possible.
 Although it is possible to use different file formats for recording and archiving with a transcoding process, if a file format can support high write throughput and speed up these read operations, it simplifies the development ecosystem.
 Tooling can then converge around a single file format.

 ### Standards Compatible

 If a universal robotics recording file format is adopted, it should be eligible to become a standard.
 The standard could take the form of an Internet Engineering Task Force RFC or a normalized specification through another standards body.
-Typical requirements include real-world usage in multiple places, complete documentation, no patent encumberment, and at least two independent implementations.
+Typical requirements include real-world usage in multiple places, complete documentation, no patent encumbrance, and at least two independent implementations.

 ## Existing Robotics Recording Formats